peterwalkley/SE4AdminTool/README.md

  ## Changelog
+ ### 1.0 RELEASE
+- Move to release versioning from pre-release
+- Display game countdown timer on GUI
+- Update IP stack logging to show location in log file
+- Update example configuration to default values that work when no steam API key is present
+- Don't treat using steam facilities without a steam key as an error, just switch them off (credit Muslim|Snipe|ALG for discovering the issue)
+- Add an online check for later version being available (credit Kroden for the idea)
+- Show version number on window title
+- Add hyperlink to website on main window

  ### 0.0.6-SNAPSHOT
 - Fix issue with kicks and bans on the GUI intermittently not working or selecting the wrong player.